 You would expect all of these services to come at an insanely high price.
 You would be wrong, mostly.
-You will need to invest in finding a discount or affiliate link (like the one we provide), but those are going to be available consistently.
+You will need to invest the time in finding a discount or promo code, but luckily we did that work for you..
 As a result, those are the prices we’ll be discussing rather than the ones listed on the website, which are a bit higher.

 These prices are…not shabby, to put it lightly.
-The Ultra plan there costs about the same as most services that offer a whole lot less than Aura brings to the table.
+The Aura plan costs about the same as most services that offer a whole lot less than Aura brings to the table.
 The family plans in particular are a great deal, giving you coverage for up to 10 people.

 Note there I said “people”.
 This is unusual in itself, and I did a bit of a double-take when I saw it, and had to look deeper in.

 But yes, Aura means what it says.
-Their family plan covers up to 10 people.
+The Aura family plan covers up to 5 people.
 Adults or children in any combination.
-Not 2 adults and up to 8 children, you could have 10 adults on the plan, or 1 adult and 9 children (as long as you’re their legal guardian).
+Not 2 adults and up to 3 children, you could have 5 adults on the plan, or 1 adult and 4 children (as long as you’re their legal guardian).

 Aura is one of the best identity theft protection services I’ve had the pleasure of reviewing.
 It stands alone very well, but in the context of the larger picture it’s even more impressive.